Where Kids Use Tech Dictates How They Use Tech

 1. Grandparent’s House

 Most of my sacred childhood memories are from spending time with both sets of grandparents.
 Each lived in towns that were much different from mine.
-One close to the shores of Lake Michigan and the other on 40-acres of farm, complete with a red barn, sheep, and a pony named Pat.
+One close to the shores of Lake Michigan and the other on 40 acres of farm, complete with a red barn, sheep, and a pony named Pat.
 I loved weekends, summers, and entire spring breaks spent with both my grandparents.

 Unfortunately, today I often hear from kids that when they are with grandma and grandpa, they can do whatever they want on their electronic devices.
 No rules and no routines.
-This, combined with a lack of digital know-how often create a perfect situation for kids to get away with more.
+This, combined with a lack of digital know-how often creates a perfect situation for kids to get away with more.

 The Solution?
 Help grandma and grandpa with a strong router, parental controls on their devices, and have conversations laying out internet safety expectations.
 Have a direct talk with your kids – I mean, what kind of kid takes advantage of their grandparents?
 Make sure they know that if you mess with Grandma or Grandpa, life will get ugly 🙂